Lesson 1: Get Shaking!

 Time: 5-10 minutes — Written Reflection

 Students will write a brief reflection (3-5 sentences) on their learning experiences and insights gained during the lesson.
-Consider prompting them with questions such as:

 - Did today’s lesson change your perspective on computer science?
 If so, how?